MichaelTscherny/DanceCompetitionHelper/README.md

 ### Participants List/Start numbers

 * Full Name (First-, Middle- Last-Name) or parts of it for the participants lists
-* Name (or Parts) of club or origanization the participant is member of
+* Name (or Parts) of club or organization the participant is member of
 * Nationality of participants and club/organizations ("available" via addresses)
 * Address/Location of the competition